Children: reducing mortality

 - washing hands before touching the baby.

-Children under age five
+Children under the age of five

 More than half of under-five child deaths are due to diseases that are preventable and treatable through simple, affordable interventions.
 Strengthening health systems to provide such interventions to all children will save many young lives.